-Dr. Koehler is Chair of the Department of Microbiology and Molecular Genetics at McGovern Medical School.
-She holds the Herbert L. and Margaret W. DuPont Distinguished Professor in Biomedical Science and is a faculty member of the UTH Graduate School of Biomedical Sciences.
-Dr. Koehler came to the Medical School as an assistant professor in 1991 following a postdoctoral fellowship at Harvard Medical School.
-She earned her M.S. and Ph.D. degrees in Microbiology at the University of Massachusetts – Amherst and her B.S. in Biology at Virginia Tech.
+Dr. Koehler, Professor and Chair of the Department of Microbiology and Molecular Genetics, came to McGovern Medical School as an assistant professor in 1991, following a postdoctoral fellowship at Harvard Medical School.
+She earned her B.S. in Biology from Virginia Tech, and M.S. and Ph.D. in Microbiology from the University of Massachusetts.

 - Postdoctoral Fellow

 Bacillus cereus group species: Genetics, Physiology, and Host Interactions